Racial Justice Advocacy Network

 Racial Justice Advocacy Education Series

 The Stan Greenspon Center for Peace and Social Justice is excited to announce that our advocacy efforts will now include a new Racial Justice Advocacy Program.
-We will be coordinating this advocacy agenda with our new partners: Johnson C. Smith University and UNC Charlotte.
+We have coordinated an advocacy agenda with our new partners: Johnson C. Smith University and UNC Charlotte.
 Together we are now operating as the Truth, Racial Healing and Transformation – Charlotte Consortium.

 The racial justice advocacy program is open to students on each campus and to the entire Charlotte community.
-We will explore our community and region’s history and present struggles with race and racism.
-In our final week we will define the goals and outcomes that will guide our racial justice advocacy at the local, state, and national levels going forward.
+We have recently concluded our education series which explored our community and region’s history and present struggles with race and racism.
 Throughout the year we will maintain our connections as a network while we advocate for change.

 See Our Past Education Events